netdata/netdata/backends/TIMESCALE.md

 ## Quickstart

-To get started on archiving metrics to TimescaleDB right away, check out Mahlon's [`netdata-timescale-relay` repository](https://github.com/mahlonsmith/netdata-timescale-relay) on GitHub.
+To get started archiving metrics to TimescaleDB right away, check out Mahlon's [`netdata-timescale-relay` repository](https://github.com/mahlonsmith/netdata-timescale-relay) on GitHub.

-This small program, which operates outside of Netdata, takes JSON streams from a Netdata client and writes them to a PostgreSQL (aka TimescaleDB) table.
+This small program takes JSON streams from a Netdata client and writes them to a PostgreSQL (aka TimescaleDB) table.
 You'll run this program in parallel with Netdata, and after a short [configuration process](https://github.com/mahlonsmith/netdata-timescale-relay#configuration), your metrics should start populating TimescaleDB.

-Finally, another member of Netdata's community has built a "complete system for testing, experimentation and playing around with netdata, TimescaleDB and Grafana."
-Rune Juhl Jacobsen's [GitHub project](https://github.com/runejuhl/grafana-timescaledb) built a `Makefile` that launches everything for you in easy-to-manage Docker containers.
+Finally, another member of Netdata's community has built a project that quickly launches Netdata, TimescaleDB, and Grafana in easy-to-manage Docker containers.
+Rune Juhl Jacobsen's [project](https://github.com/runejuhl/grafana-timescaledb) uses a `Makefile` to create everything, which makes it perferct for testing and experimentation.

 ## Netdata&#8596;TimescaleDB in action